JoshBeardXYZ/joshbeardxyz/pages/work.md

 ---

 👋 Hi, I'm Josh Beard.
 I’m a marketing professional with 8+ years experience working in B2B Orgs.
-I currently bring digital marketing solutions to market for partners at JPMorgan&nbsp;Chase Commercial&nbsp;Banking.
+I currently bring digital marketing solutions to market for partners in Commercial&nbsp;Banking.

 I work hands-on with marketing technology.
-During the week you’ll find me working in a dynamic marketing and sales organization with teammates across the&nbsp;country.
+During the week you’ll find me working in a dynamic marketing and sales organization with teammates across the country.
+I operate autonomously with a high level of quality and integrity.

 Digital&nbsp;Marketing • Marketing&nbsp;Automation • Email&nbsp;Marketing • Marketing&nbsp;Technology • Sales&nbsp;Enablement